Thurler/touhou-labyrinth-2-speedrun/enemy/komachi.md

 ## Quick Summary

 Komachi acts as the first stratum boss, and as such packs quite a punch on an unprepared party.
 She has access to DTH skills so protecting your main tank against that is pretty much required.
-She is very weak to NTR, making Nitori is your best choice for attacking here.
+She is very weak to NTR, making Nitori your best choice for attacking here.
 She also has weaknesses to FIR and WND, and is very weak to PSN and SHK, opening up several options for NG+.

 ## Quick Links
 * [AI Script](#script)